keilmillerjr/attract-tags/readme.md

 ### nofiller

-nofiller includes the best games mame has to offer.
+nofiller includes the best arcade games MAME has to offer.
 It is split into two lists as some four player games offer a board dedicated specifically for two player cabinets, such as Sunset Riders.
 Use nofiller2p list for one and two player cabinets, and nofiller4p list for four player cabinets.
 You can change the button count or rotation appropriately to match your cabinet.

 ```squirrel
 display	Arcade